grenielgalinato/grenielgalinato/README.md

 <h1 align="left">✨ Hi! 👋  I'm Greniel Galinato ✨</h1>

-<p align="left">I'm working as a Sofware Engineer at Sence1 Inc. with a knowledge and experience in Frontend (React, NextJS, Jquery, Javascript, Typescript) and Backend (PHP, Ruby on Rails, MySQL) Technologies.
+<p align="left">I'm working as a Sofware Engineer at Sence1 Inc. with a knowledge and experience in Frontend (React, NextJS, Jquery, Javascript, Typescript) and Backend (PHP, Ruby on Rails, MySQL) Web Technologies.
 I'm aspiring and pursuing the path into a Full Stack Software Engineer 🏆.
-Outside of work, I'm only watching movies and animes 😊.
-Most of the time, I'm learning other tech (like: NestJS, Angular, C#, ASP.NET, React Native).</p>
+Outside of work, I'm only watching movies, series, and animes 😊.
+Most of the time, I'm upskilling by focusing on tech stack (such as: NestJS, Angular, C#, ASP.NET, React Native).</p>